 Admission Requirements and Application Procedures

 We're pleased you are considering applying to the Ph.D. program in Counseling Psychology.
 We hope you have visited our Prospective Students and Faculty and Research links for information on our students and faculty and the exciting training we offer.
 The university uses an online application process that incorporates both the application to the Graduate School and the application to the Counseling Psychology program.
 You can find information on the application process here or go directly to the application system here.
 As you enter the online system, you will choose the Counseling Psychology program and will provide information specific to that program.
-Individuals who are writing letters of reference for you will need to complete a rating form in addition to the narrative letter.
-The rating form/ letter is a fillable Word document that can be obtained via the online system mail or you can send your references the form to complete and upload to the system with their narrative form.
+Please note that individuals who are writing letters of reference for you will need to complete a rating form in addition to the narrative letter.
+The rating form/ letter is a fillable Word document that can be obtained via the online system or you can send your references the form to complete and upload to the system with their letter.
 The reference letter form can be accessed here and sent to your references.
-Please contact Dr. Sara Bridges or Sue Lease with specific questions about the program.
+Please contact Dr. Sara Bridges or Dr. Sue Lease with specific questions about the program.